dylanmckay/protocol/README.md

 Easy protocol definitions in Rust.

-This crate adds a custom derive that can be added to types, allowing structured data to be sent and received from any IO stream.
+This crate adds a custom derive that can be added to types, allowing structured data to be sent and received from any IO stream. `macro_rules` macros also exist which can be used to define sendable/receivable types too.

+Networking is built-in, with special support for TCP and UDP.

+The protocol you define can be used outside of networking too - see the `Parcel::from_raw_bytes` and `Parcel::raw_bytes` methods.

 This crate also provides: